800-922-2596 Call Now Book a Free Inspection

 Life Cycle and Behavior Differences

-Bees and wasps share a near identical life cycle.
-They both lay eggs that hatch into larvae that become pupae and eventually molt into adults.
-Depending on the season, this process could take days, weeks or months.
+Bees and wasps share a near-identical life cycle.
+They both lay eggs that hatch into larvae, become pupae, and eventually molt into adults.
+This process may take days, weeks, or months, depending on the season.

-The biggest wasp and bee difference is their food preferences.
+The biggest difference between wasps and bees is their food preferences.
 Bees are herbivores that subsist on pollen and nectar.
-When a female lays eggs in the comb, a nectar “loaf” is placed next to the cell for the hatchling to eat.
+When a female lays eggs in the comb, she places a nectar “loaf” next to the cell for the hatchling to eat.

-Wasps on the other hand are predators.
+Wasps, on the other hand, are predators.
 They hunt and eat other insects and larvae.
-Instead of providing their hatchlings with nectar, a wasp will leave a paralyzed insect such as a grasshopper next to it.
-The grasshopper remains alive to maintain freshness but is unable to move.
+Instead of nectar, a wasp will provide hatchlings with a paralyzed insect, such as a grasshopper, which remains alive but unable to move to maintain its freshness.

 A common misconception is that all bees and wasps live in colonies.
 Bumblebees and honey bees are the only varieties of bees that are social.
-Paper wasps, yellow jackets and hornets are the social varieties of wasp.
-Thousands of other bee and wasp species live solitary lives – many in underground nests where they raise their young.
+Similarly, paper wasps, yellow jackets, and hornets are social wasps.
+Thousands of other bee and wasp species live solitary lives, many raising their young in underground nests.

 Wasp life cycle